tevino/log/README.md

 # log
-A lightweight, leveled logging package for Golang.
+A lightweight, leveled logging package for Go.

 ## Install